Never Back Down

-Never Back Down is a 2008 American martial arts film directed by Jeff Wadlow and starring Sean Faris, Cam Gigandet, Amber Heard, Cameron Fegreus and Djimon Hounsou.
+Never Back Down is a 2008 American martial arts sports drama film directed by Jeff Wadlow and starring Sean Faris and Cam Gigandet.
 It tells the story of a frustrated and conflicted teenager who arrives at a new high school and discovers an underground fight club there.

 The film was theatrically released on March 14, 2008.
-It received generally negative reviews from critics and grossed $41.6 million worldwide against a budget of $20 million.
+It received generally negative reviews from critics, though it successfully grossed $41.6 million worldwide against a budget of $20 million.
+It was followed by a titular film series, which included three sequels.